SP-350 Denise

-Diving Saucer Specifications
+Specifications

 Denise's propulsion consists of steerable, electrically powered water jets, allowing it to navigate in all directions, as well as turn about its vertical axis.
 To correct the attitude of the hull, the pilot can shift a liquid mercury ballast mass.
 The crew members enter the craft through a hatch on the top of the hull and lie prone side-by-side on mattresses to operate it, watching their surroundings through tilted portholes that let them come within a few centimeters of their subject.
 Electric lamps are fitted for night diving and to provide illumination for photography at extreme working depths.
 An electrically operated manipulator arm can be fitted at the front of the craft so that the craft can pick up objects for the crew to examine through the portholes.

 The steel pressure hull, nearly circular in plan form, is 2 m in diameter and 1.43 m high, able to resist a pressure of more than 90 kg/cm2, equivalent to a depth of nearly 900 m, although dives never exceed 300 m for safety.

 Denise is naturally positively buoyant, and is weighted to negative buoyancy with ballast weights that can be jettisoned in an emergency.
 If the craft is within 100 m of the surface, the crew can abandon it via the top hatch, provided they are equipped with emergency breathing apparatus.

 Launching and recovery is accomplished with the assistance of a shipboard crane.